https://github.com/gabrielkoerich/orchestrator

 cd ~/projects/my-app

-orchestrator add "title" # add a task
+orchestrator task add "title" # creates a GitHub issue

-orchestrator serve # start background server
+orchestrator start # start background server

 ```